Learn how comets--the "dirty snowballs" of space--are formed. And if comets could support life!

 When the gravity from a large passing body, like our Sun, becomes strong enough, the comet enters into the Sun’s orbit.
 As that ball of ice gets close enough to the Sun, its heat begins to melt some of the ice that makes up the comet.

-Comets may not be able to support life themselves, but they may have brought water and organic compounds—the building blocks of life—through collisions with Earth and other bodies in our solar system.
+No, comets may not be able to support life themselves.
+However, they may have brought water and organic compounds—the building blocks of life—through collisions with Earth and other bodies in our solar system.

 As Almanac astronomer Bob Berman says, “Comets are relics of the birth of the solar system around 4.6 billion years ago.
 Comets are part of the original material that made up the solar system.”